Netherlands national cricket team: Current squad

+Updated as of 20 August 2025.

-This lists of all players who have been selected in the team's most recent ODI or T20I squad.
-Pieter Seelaar has retired after the last ODI series.
+This lists all the active players who are contracted to or have played for Netherlands in the past year and the forms in which they have played, and any players (in italics) outside this criterion who have been selected in the team's most recent ODI or T20I squad.
+Uncapped players are listed in italics.

 Coaching staff

 Coaches

 The following people have coached the Dutch national side at various stages.
 For some coaches, the exact dates of their tenure are unavailable, although key tournaments are noted: